polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 Kusama is a [canary](https://en.wiktionary.org/wiki/canary_in_a_coal_mine){target=\_blank} network and is referred to as [Polkadot's "wild cousin"](https://wiki.polkadot.network/docs/learn-comparisons-kusama){target=\_blank}.

-As a canary network, Kusama is expected to be more stable than a test network like [Westend](#westend), but not as stable as a production network like [Polkadot](#polkadot).
+As a canary network, Kusama is expected to be more stable than a test network like [Westend](#westend) but less stable than a production network like [Polkadot](#polkadot).

 As a canary network, Kusama is controlled by its network participants and is intended to be stable enough to encourage meaningful experimentation.